Messi–Ronaldo rivalry: Awards and records

+The pair's goal-scoring prowess resulted in a number of individual top scorer accolades.
 Messi won eight Pichichi trophies and six European Golden Shoe awards (2010, 2012, 2013, 2017, 2018 and 2019).
 Ronaldo won the European Golden Shoe award on four occasions (2008, 2011, 2014 and 2015) and remains the only footballer with top-flight top scorer awards in England (2008), Spain (2011, 2014 and 2015) and Italy (2021).
 He was the Champions League top scorer on seven occasions, with Messi achieving this feat six times (including in 2015 when the pair finished joint-top).

-Messi has won a total 42 major trophies (including a club record 35 major trophies as a Barcelona player), claiming ten league titles, four Champions Leagues, seven Copa del Rey titles, eight Spanish Super Cups, three European Super Cups, and three FIFA Club World Cups.
+Messi has won a world record 45 total official trophies (including a club record 34 major trophies as a Barcelona player), claiming twelve league titles, four UEFA Champions Leagues, seven Copa del Rey titles, seven Spanish Super Cups, one French Super Cup, three European Super Cups, three FIFA Club World Cups and one Leagues Cup.
 Messi was runner-up at three Copa Américas and at the 2014 World Cup, before finally claiming his first major international trophy at the 2021 Copa América, where he was named best player.
-The following year, Messi led Argentina to the 2022 World Cup trophy, where he won his second Golden Ball award.
+The following year, Messi led Argentina to the 2022 World Cup trophy, where he won a record second Golden Ball award.
+He then won a second consecutive Copa América in 2024.

-Ronaldo has won 34 major trophies, including seven league titles and five Champions Leagues, and guided Portugal to their first UEFA Euro 2016 and 2019 UEFA Nations League trophies.
-He has also won four national cups, two league cups, seven national super cups, three European Super Cups, and four FIFA Club World Cups.
+Ronaldo has won 34 official trophies, including seven league titles and five UEFA Champions Leagues, and guided Portugal to the UEFA European Championship in 2016 and the UEFA Nations League in 2019 and 2025, the nation's first major trophies.
+He has won all national top-tier club competitions in England, Spain and Italy, including four national cups, two league cups, and six national super cups.
+In addition, he won two European Super Cups, four FIFA Club World Cups, and one Arab Club Champions Cup.

+On 4 September 2024, neither Messi nor Cristiano were nominated among the 30 candidates for the Ballon d'Or for the first time since 2003.
+Some news outlets headlined this event as the "End of an Era".